-- (1) All vehicular access to a development containing multiple destinations (e.g. malls, strip centers, multiple building developments, etc.) shall be provided by means of shared driveways, side streets, or frontage roads. - (2) Wherever practicable, driveways shall be aligned with driveways and street intersections on the opposite side of the public street. - (3) No new driveway on any development site shall be created less than 80 feet from a street intersection except where such prohibition would deny access to the property or where a safe site distance cannot be achieved otherwise. - (4) The number of driveways with public street intersections along major arterial streets with a posted speed limit in excess of 30mph and an average daily traffic volume greater than 5,000 ADT shall be minimized, but in no case shall be more than one (1) driveway per street frontage on a lot or development except that one (1) driveway may be located every 700 feet.
-All driveways that access development from a statemaintained road shall be subject to the requirements of NCDOT.
+- (1) All vehicular access to a development containing multiple destinations (e.g. malls, strip centers, multiple building developments, etc.) shall be provided by means of shared driveways, side streets, or frontage roads. - (2) Wherever practicable, driveways shall be aligned with driveways and street intersections on the opposite side of the public street. - (3) No new driveway on any development site shall be created less than 80 feet from a street intersection except where such prohibition would deny access to the property or where a safe site distance cannot be achieved otherwise. - (4) The number of driveways with public street intersections along major arterial streets with a posted speed limit in excess of 30mph and an average daily traffic volume greater than 5,000 ADT shall be minimized, but in no case shall be more than one (1) driveway per street frontage on a lot or development except: - (a) Where street frontage exceeds 700 feet, there may be two (2) driveways; and - (b) Where street frontage exceeds 1,200 feet, there may be three (3) driveways; but - (c) Three (3) driveways shall be the maximum allowable on any street frontage. - (d) All driveways that access development from a state-maintained road shall be subject to the requirements of NCDOT.